-I’m a Senior Lecturer in modern history, and part of the Centre for Modern British Studies at the University of Birmingham.
-My previous books (for Oneworld Books and Oxford University Press) have been cultural histories of the nineteenth century.
+I’m a Senior Lecturer in modern history, and part of the Centre for Modern British Studies, at the University of Birmingham.
+My first books (for Oneworld Books and Oxford University Press) were cultural histories of the nineteenth century.

 As a historian of that period I’ve written for the Times Literary Supplement and appeared on BBC2 and at the Hay Festival.
-But the Beginner’s Guide, above, was my endeavour to set out my view of the century before gradually making the shift to be a historian of oceans and coastlines, dealing with a much longer period of time.
+But the Beginner’s Guide, above, was intended as the text in which I said goodbye to the period, and to cultural history in the form I used to write it.

 In 2013 I started to put photos/reports from reading trips online at a blog called Mountain, Coast, River (partly in an effort to learn to write more engagingly).
-And I’ve spent the last three years acquiring skills to help me adapt the themes I write about – in both non-fiction and fiction – to match up with those outdoors reading practices.
+I’ve then spent the last three years acquiring skills to help me adapt the themes I write about – in both non-fiction and fiction – to match up with those outdoors reading practices.
 This involved a project on the concept of time, collaborating with natural scientists, philosophers and others, which began in 2015 in Brazil, continued in Japan in 2016 and ended back in Brazil a year later.
 It also involved a visiting fellowship in the Irish Studies Centre at the National University of Ireland, Galway, and included experiments in nature writing for various magazines and books.
 Most of all, though, it involved trying to use immersion in places – especially places that are now much less widely frequented than they once were, such as past inter-island trading routes – as a form of research.